Applying for Financial Assistance

 Can students receive institutional, state, or federal assistance in excess of the Cost of Attendance (COA)?

-Regulations associated with institutional, state, and federal assistance programs prohibit students from exceeding the Cost of Attendance while still receiving either of these three assistance resources.
-Students may exceed the Cost of Attendance, however, while not receiving either of these assistance types.
+Regulations associated with institutional, state, and federal assistance programs prohibit students from exceeding the Cost of Attendance.

 Does the United States Department of Education use a standard formula established by Congress to determine a family’s ability to contribute to a student’s education?
-Does this Expected Family Contribution (EFC) remain constant regardless of the institution the student attends?
+Does this Student Aid Index (SAI) remain constant regardless of the institution the student attends?

 Yes.
 While the student’s eligibility for assistance may vary from institution to institution as tied to cost or other factors, the ability of the family to contribute to the education remains constant.